InstructIE: A Bilingual Instruction-based Information Extraction Dataset: Instruction-based IE

 \section{Instruction-based IE}

 We frame Instruction-based Information Extraction (IE) as an instruction-following auto-regressive generation task.
 The model first needs to understand the instructions to identify its intent, and then, based on the content of the instructions, extracts relevant information from the input text and outputs them in a specified format.
-Specifically, the instructions consist of two main parts: 1) \textbf{Task Description}: It specifies the task that the model is expected to perform, such as Named Entity Recognition, Relation Extraction, and Event Extraction; 2) \textbf{Schema}: A list of labels to be extracted, reflecting the user's requirements, which is dynamic and changeable.
-This may include entity types, relations, or event types, etc.
+Specifically, the instructions consist of two main parts: 1) \textbf{Task Description}: It specifies the task that the model is expected to perform, such as Named Entity Recognition, Relation Extraction, and Event Extraction; 2) \textbf{Schema}: A list of labels (entity types, relations, etc.) to be extracted, reflecting the user's requirements, which is dynamic and changeable.

 To better adapt to the task of KG construction, we design specialized instruction templates.
 As shown in Figure \ref{fig:instruct}, the model's input includes two parts: the instructions and the text input.
-The instructions clarify the task to be performed by the model, namely the extraction of entities and their attributes, and also indicate the required schema to be extracted, as demonstrated in the Schema Repository in Figure \ref{fig:instruct}.
+The instructions clarify the task to be performed by the model, namely the extraction of entities and their attributes, and also indicate the required schema to be extracted, as demonstrated in the Schema Repository.
 This may involve the entity type ``Person'' and related properties such as ``alternative name'', ``place of birth'', and ``occupation''.
 The output displays the results extracted by the model, arranged in the order of entity type, entity, and attributes.